1. Here's how

-1.3: Click on the Edit button to add or remove Reflection Planes from planar surfaces in your Scene:
+1.3: Click on the Edit button to add or remove Reflection Planes from planar surfaces in your Project:

 - You can add up to 10 Reflection Planes per Clip, or per Photo, or a Panorama Viewpoint, or to the Entire Movie.

-- Every time you add 1 Reflection Plane, Lumion has to mirror all models and render the entire Scene once more, and this can very quickly become too slow.
+- Every time you add 1 Reflection Plane, Lumion has to mirror all models and render the entire Project once more, and this can very quickly become too slow.

 - You should also try to check if there are Reflection Planes with no surfaces allocated (no green highlight) in the Scene.
 Or, the surface is so small from the point of view of the camera that the reflections are not worth rendering.
 If there are, click on the slot to remove the Reflection Planes assigned.
 Doing so will help to optimize your renders.

-1.6: Adjust the Threshold slider to change the distance at which nearly-co-planar surfaces will be included in the Reflection Plane.
-The further away a nearly-co-planar surface is from the Reflection Plane, the less accurate the reflections will be.
+1.7: Adjust the Reflection threshold slider to change the distance at which parallel surfaces nearby will be included in the Reflection Plane.
+The further away a parallel surface is from the Reflection Plane, the less accurate the reflections will be.